-Based on the Company's independence standards, the Board has affirmatively determined that Michael F. Barry is not independent because he currently serves as an executive officer of the Company.
-There are no family relationships between any of the Ouaker Houghton directors, executive officers or nominees for election as directors.
+Based on the Company's independence standards, the Board has affirmatively determined that Michael F. Barry is not independent because he previously served as an executive officer of the Company, Andrew E. Tometich is not independent because he currently serves as an executive officer of the Company and Michael J. Shannon is not independent because he served as an executive officer of Houghton International Inc. There are no family relationships between any of the Quaker Houghton directors, executive officers or nominees for election as directors.